lakosti/rs-training/README.md

 git add .

+git add -A --- add all files // the better way use this command

 git commit -m 'add some text' -- add name of your commit

+git push origin master -- push your changes in your branch

 git checkout master

 git pull -- download changes from repo

 get branch --delete 'name branch' /// git branch -D fn123

-git push origin master -- push your changes in your branch

 git status -- information about your files (not saved - red color / saved - green)